-- Can I cancel my reservation and how far in advance do I need to cancel?
+- Can I cancel my reservation and, if so, how far in advance do I need to cancel?

 - Do you require a deposit?

-One of the most important tips on renting a moving truck is to conduct a background check of any truck rental service you are considering for hire to ensure they are reliable and legitimate.
+One of the most important tips on renting a moving truck is to conduct a background check on any truck rental service you are considering for hire to ensure they are reliable and legitimate.
 Read online customer reviews and check websites such as MovingScam.com and RipoffReport.com for complaints about unethical companies and poor business practices.
 Some examples of truck rental scams include requesting a deposit without holding a reservation, adding on hidden fees, and claiming false damage to a truck after its return.

-Once you choose your company, call and make your reservation.
 Truck rental reservations should be made at least two weeks in advance.
-If you are moving during peak season (June through September) you should reserve the vehicle at least one month in advance.
-Moving services are in high demand during the summer months, and may book up quickly.
+However, if you are moving during peak season (June through September) you should reserve the vehicle at least one month in advance.
+Moving services are in high demand during the summer months and may book up quickly.